kerematam/tinc-config-engine/README.md

 	"master_public_ip": "198.199.124.51",

-This configuration will create 20 nodes with master node and other vpn clients connected to it.
+Sample config.json will create 20 nodes with master node and other vpn nodes connected to it.
 It will use IP pool from `10.0.26.1` to `10.0.26.20` for nodes.

 **Warning!
 DO NOT USE "-"  character in network name.**